dentarg/auth0-blog/_posts/2018-05-10-authentication-and-authorization-with-shiny-server-pro-and-auth0.markdown

 ## Step 1: Installation and configuration

 * First of all [Download Shiny Server Pro](https://www.rstudio.com/products/shiny-server-pro/evaluation/) - If you don't see anything in the download box, you may have to disable your ad-blocker software, since it's a third party form.
-The setup is almost the same as the one described in [our previous blog post, in step 1](/blog/adding-authentication-to-shiny-server/), but using the shiny server pro download.
+The setup is almost the same as the one described in [our previous blog post, in step 1](/blog/adding-authentication-to-shiny-server/), but using the Shiny Server Pro download.
 * [Follow the basic setup instructions for it](http://docs.rstudio.com/shiny-server/#installation)
 * Make sure it works before trying to add any authentication.

-Once you know Shiny Server is up and running in it's Pro version, we can start to plan out how to make it work with Auth0.
+Once you know Shiny Server is up and running in its Pro version, we can start to plan out how to make it work with Auth0.

 ![Shiny Server Pro installed](https://cdn.auth0.com/blog/shiny/shinyserver_intro.png)

 ## Step 2: Get Nginx Up and Running

 [Nginx](http://nginx.org) is a powerful and popular HTTP server.
 It supports a ton of features and is very fast.
 We will use Nginx to perform SSL/TLS termination.
 In other words, Nginx will act as the public facing server, with full TLS support (a must for secure connections).
-It will then forward all requests to our internal shiny-auth0-plus proxy server, which will run without TLS in our internal network (considered safe).
-This step is the same as the guide for the open source shiny server.
+It will then forward all requests to our internal [shiny-auth0-plus](https://github.com/auth0/shiny-auth0-plus) proxy server, which will run without TLS in our internal network (considered safe).
+This step is the same as the guide for the open source Shiny server.

 Our sample [Nginx configuration](http://nginx.org/en/docs/beginners_guide.html#conf_structure) file looks as follows: